 If the bill becomes law, the school board chair would be elected countywide and school board members would be elected from the posts where they live.
 Chapman and Janet Read would be drawn out of their posts.

 After the Feb.
-28 vote, the delegation agreed to retool the measure and substitute a redistricting map that maintains seven posts with no countywide chair.
-The end result, House Bill 1223, elicited the same reaction as the original version.
+28 vote, the delegation agreed to and substitute a redistricting map that maintains seven posts with no countywide chair.
+The end result, House Bill 1223, .

-Still, it passed the House on March 12 by a vote of 127-31.
+Still, it by a vote of 127-31.
 Currently, it is stalled in the Senate.

 For more of Chapman's letter to Deal, open the attached PDF or read the text below.